 Microtubules aid the movement of organelles inside the cytoplasm of the cells.
-They also help various areas of cell to communicate with each other.
+They also help various areas of the cell to communicate with each other.

 Intracellular Organization of Microtubules

 In the cytoplasm, microtubules form a structural network.
-The function of the cytoskeleton in microtubule include chromosomes segregation, transport, mobility and mechanical support.
+The function of the cytoskeleton in microtubule includes chromosomes segregation, transport, mobility and mechanical support.
 It can either shrink or grow to generate energy which is due to the presence of motor proteins that allow cellular components and others to be carried along with microtubules.

-The arrangements in microtubules are specific to cell -type.
+The arrangements in microtubules are specific to cell-type.
 So that it would be easy to facilitate the transportation of organelles, vesicles, and proteins along the apical-basal axis of the cell.
 They play a vital role in cell migration as well.